 Notice that changes in the weather have a strong effect on chimney draft.
 Higher outdoor temperatures and lower air pressure both weaken draft; lower temperatures and higher air pressure encourage a stronger draft.
-An exception to this is in installations with outdoor chimneys; since these lose heat to the outdoors, it takes longer to warm them up initially, and it takes more heat to keep them warm, especially when temperatures are very low outdoors.
+An exception to this is in installations with outdoor chimneys; since these lose heat to the outdoors, it takes longer to warm them up initially, and it takes more heat to keep them warm, especially during very low temperatures outdoors.